Eknj/Projecte-Criptografia/README.md

 Uses Flask Sockets to create a live chat room application.

 - I watched his tutorial and used it as a base for my project later on i'm gonna show the main diferences.

+- ChatGTP was used as help to decorate the page and with the program

 ## Used Libraries